csce585-mlsystems/project-athena/Task1/README.md

 **You can find detailed submission requirement in the ``master`` branch.**

 ### Grade
-* Credit for the task: same credit for the team members that contribute (roughly) equally to the task.
-If any member contributes significantly less than others, he or she will receive 5%-10% fewer than others.
+* Credit for the task: same credit for the team members that (1) contribute (roughly) equally to the task (2) with comparable quality.
+If any member contributes significantly less than others, he or she will receive 5%-10% fewer scores than others.
+If the quality of some part is significantly worse than others, the owner will receive 5%-10% fewer scores than others.
 * Credit for bonus: the major contributor(s) will receive the highest score, others will receive ~5% less.